scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 Libraries like [Monocle][monocle] could be extended to reduce the boilerplate, but some boilerplate would remain.
 In addition, this breaks the intuitive similarity between construction and deconstruction.

+#### Alternative syntax

+In `case User(age = a)` one could get confused, what gets defined (`a`) and what is the name from the case class.

+One alternative could be `case User(a <- age)` instead, but that would be deviation of the syntax in comparison to named arguments.

+Another issue is that the mixing of positional and named patterns lead to inconsistencies in the language.
+A syntax with clear separation would avoid that problem.
+For example `case User { age = a }`.

 #### Alternative desugaring